manuelvanrijn/selectize-rails/README.md

 ### Themes

-To include additional theme's you can replace the `selectize.default` for one of the [theme files](https://github.com/brianreavis/selectize.js/tree/master/dist/css)
+To include additional theme's you can replace the `selectize.default` for one of the [theme files](https://github.com/selectize/selectize.js/tree/master/dist/css)

 ## Examples

-See the [demo page of Brian Reavis](http://brianreavis.github.io/selectize.js/) for examples how to use the plugin
+See the [demo page](http://selectize.github.io/selectize.js/) for examples how to use the plugin

 ## Changes